tahadarendeli/Wachstum/README.md

 # Wachstum
-Basic animal cell menagement game by Unity.
+Basic animal cell management game made by usimg Unity.
 The game coded for Global Game Jam 2018 which has topic of Transmission.
 Basically, inside cell resource transmission simulated.